drizham/financial-data-pipeline/README.md

-pip3 install pyspark==3.3.0 (for custom lineage and data transfer) pip3 install jupyter (optional) pip3 install GitPython
+pip3 install pyspark==3.3.0 (for custom lineage and data transfer) pip3 install jupyter (optional) pip3 install GitPython pip3 install pandas==1.3.5
 ```

 ### Installation notes

 - Pandas will be installed by yfinance
+  Please replace it with pandas 1.3.5 for Kensu compatibility
-  Else please install it independently
+  Please install it independently!

 ### Setting environment variables